-Prices are low and portions are huge.
-I usually order a small, equal to about 3 scoops from popular national chains.
+Prices are reasonable and portions are huge.
+I usually order a small, equal to about 3 scoops from popular national ice cream chains.

 The true test for me—has anyone eaten Cherry Hill ice cream but prefers a different favorite ice cream place?
 That is an ice cream place I will visit!

 Update on the above statement.
 I have a trusted friend in Massachusetts who HAS visited Cherry Hill and prefers another ice cream place.
 In fact, I recently went with him to his recommended ice cream joint, Rota Spring Farm in Sterling, Massachusetts.
 For me it was nearly as good as Cherry Hill but not quite.
 I would love to go a few more times though.

 Other great ice cream places suggested by travel writer friends: